 This amount is only required to be reported in the year the ESS interests are acquired.
 It will not be required to be reported again in a future year.

 If the Scheme type field is D this field may be greater than zero.
-If the Scheme type field is E, N, P or S this field must be zero filled.
+If the Scheme type field is E, N or S this field must be zero filled.

 6.48 Discount from deferral schemes with a deferred taxing point during the year– the amount of income assessable from ESS interests with a deferred taxing point during the financial year.
 For example, exercising the right and disposing of the beneficial interest in the share.